-The Neonatal Intensive Care Nursing Programme was launched in June, 2012.
-It was the next step in the process of staff training to complement the Pediatricians who would be trained.
-It is delivered through the Institute of Health Science Education and is currently a hospital based Certified Programme with duration of one (1) year with a three (3) years attachment to the public sector after graduation.
-Funding is provided though the Guyana Help the Kids (GHTK) with faculty support from Nationwide Children’s Hospital.
+The second program established by GHTK was the Neonatal Intensive Care Program in June 2012.
+It was the next step in the process of staff training to complement the Paediatricians who were going through the Paediatric Residency Program.
+The Program is delivered through the Institute of Health Sciences Education and is currently a hospital-based Certificate Program with duration of one (1) year with a three (3) year attachment to the Public Sector after Graduation.
+Funding is provided through GHTK with Faculty support from Nationwide Children’s Hospital.

 - Nurses’ role in the care of the neonate